 In Blacktown City, contributions are levied on secondary dwellings (granny flats) or developments defined in the following list, in accordance with the applicable Section 94 contributions plan:

 self-contained units of any type which have their own kitchen and bathroom

 complying development dual-occupancies.

 This list is a guide only.
 The assessment of your development application will determine whether your type of development is subject to Section 94 contributions.

-*For granny flat contributions outside of these townships, (in the Riverstone and Alex Avenue Precincts) the full contributions under Contributions Plan No. 20 – Riverstone and Alex Avenue Precincts apply.
+*Granny flat contributions outside of the Riverstone & Schofields townships, pay the full contributions under Contributions Plan No. 20 – Riverstone and Alex Avenue Precincts.